 7. Work with your financial team to secure additional funding, if needed

 In order to manage finances properly, facilities directors must have adequate funding for operations, maintenance and repairs.
 Getting additional funding is easier if your team is able to provide solid data that shows where your current budget is allocated and how it is affecting your department’s overall success.

 A software’s statistics dashboard can do the work for you by compiling critical data and assembling helpful reports.
 Use this information to convince senior leadership that a budget increase is necessary to saving money and reducing overall deferred maintenance.

 8. Educate yourself on the industry's latest preventive maintenance techniques

 Are you looking to build your knowledge of preventive maintenance best practices?
 If so, check out these industry resources, which feature tips and tricks on switching to a more proactive approach to operations.
 During the next week or two, carve out time during your day to read these articles:

 A long list of deferred maintenance can be stressful.
 But with the proper tools and resources, your team will be empowered to tackle your backlog one step at a time.
 Follow the action items in this article and you’ll be one step closer to improving your organization’s bottom line and getting ahead on maintenance.

 Software that Breaks the Cycle of Backlog Build-up

 Tight budgets and timelines often drive reactive rather than preventive maintenance management, but you don’t need to face these challenges alone.
-AkitaBox’s preventive maintenance module is specifically designed to help facility professionals take back their days and focus on what really matters: proactive rather than reactive tasks.
+AkitaBox offers a variety of software solutions that help facility professionals make data-driven decisions that tackle backlog maintenance lists and get ahead of future breakdowns.